 Peter Elliott served in Korea after joining the Royal Australian Air Force.
 He arrived in Korea near the end of the war in 1953, but has tremendous insight into the war, the impact, and the legacy.
-During the war, he focused on air mechanics, supporting the warfront by repairing the A-frames of the planes.
+During the war he focused on air mechanics, supporting the war front by repairing the frames of the planes.
 He is able to give some feedback about what the living conditions during the war were like based on what he was told and what he saw.
-He shares a comparison between the Korea he saw in the 1950s and modern Korea, saying that it should not be a surprise that the industrious and intelligent people of Korea were able to accomplish so much.
+He shares a comparison between the Korea he saw in the 1950’s and modern Korea, saying that it should not be a surprise that the industrious and intelligent people of Korea were able to accomplish so much.
 Peter Elliott argues that everyone must do what they can to support the cost of freedom.

 Not a Surprise

-When Peter Elliott is asked to compare the Korea of today against the Korea he saw in the 1950s, he gives a remarkable contrast.
-He says that the war made it very difficult for the people and he remembers seeing young children who had lost limbs using beer cans to walk.
-However, he said that if you were to meet the Korean people who are intelligent and industrious, it should not be a surprise that they have made so much progress.
+When Peter Elliott is asked to compare the Korea of today against the Korea he saw in the 1950's, he gives a remarkable contrast.
+He says that the war made it very difficult for the people and he remembers seeing young children who had lost limbs using beer cans to walk because they had no legs.
+However, he said that if you were to meet the Korean people it should not be a surprise that they have made so much progress.

 Life as an Aircraftman

 Peter Elliott shares his experiences working in airplane mechanics during the war as a leading Aircraftman.
-He explains what his responsibilities were as his MOS was A-frame.
-While they did not get paid much, he said that he was able to save the money and buy a car when he returned to Australia.
+He explains what his responsibilities were as his specialty was repairing and maintaining the frames of airplanes.
+While they did not get paid much he said that he was able to save money and buy a car when he returned to Australia.

 [Beginning of recorded material]